The Quest is all the proof you need that our team can do sophisticated cool. As if you ever doubted us.

 Delivering 235sqm of accommodation, the floor plan packs space, volume and style onto a 12.5m-wide lot.
 It includes a sunken theatre room that could easily become a casual second sitting room or even an office space for the work-at-home entrepreneur.

-As with all Plunkett designs, the Quest can be customised to suit, or you can use it as your starting point by taking advantage of Plunkett’s free design service.
+As with all Plunkett designs, the Quest can be customised to suit, or you can use it as your starting point by taking advantage of Plunkett’s complimentary design service.